lsieun/EnglishDictionary/theme/animal_farm.md

 驴

 - donkey: 驴 an animal of the horse family, with short legs and long ears.
 People ride donkeys or use them to carry heavy loads.
+- mule: 骡子 an animal that has a horse and a donkey as parents, used especially for carrying loads

 猪